The club formed in 1969 as the Western Australian Institute of Technology (WAIT),

 a natural bond has developed with the Irish Expats “Golden Oldies”, which has provided that lush green

 pasture for retiring Goats to continue their love of the game.
+In 2016 the Knackered Goats were formed by Derrin Rodriguez to compete alongside the Irish Expats.

 In 2009 to celebrate the 40th year milestone the club held a black tie celebration dinner

 for all past and present playing and social members.
 The night also saw the announcement